McDjXdLol/Hero-of-Embers/README.md

 "Hero of Embers" is a console-based fantasy RPG.
 You play as Aldric, a young hero uncovering dangerous secrets and battling evil forces.
 The game is in progress, with evolving features and storyline.

 ## To do list
-### The list of things I want to and the things that are already in game:
+### The list of things I want to add, and the things that are already in game:
 - [x] Implemented a scene system driven by a scenes.json file.
 - [x] Built the main game loop.
 - [x] Developed a plot generation tool in the plot_maker directory.